 To perform the Heimlich maneuver on yourself

-If you're alone and choking and you have a landline phone, call 911 or your local emergency number immediately.
+If you're alone and choking, call 911 or your local emergency number immediately.
 Then, although you'll be unable to effectively deliver back blows to yourself, you can still perform abdominal thrusts to dislodge the item.

 - Place a fist slightly above your navel.